cjtinant/FFA_regional-skew/notes/script-notes_and_developer-log.md

 improving the gage count and spatial contiguity required for reliable skew estimation.

-CHECK THIS The merging process followed a hierarchical decision rule:
+The merging process followed a hierarchical decision rule:

 - Primary criterion: adjacency with a unit sharing the same Level II ecoregion classification